linesd/SSGPR/README.md

     (weights). f_post is only returned if sample_posterior = True.
 ```

-- Evaluate the SSGPR performance. `evaluate_performance` calculates the Normalised Mean Squared Error (MNSE) and the Mean Negative Log Probability (MNLP) of the predictive mean against the test data.
+- **Evaluate:** evaluate the SSGPR performance. `evaluate_performance` calculates the Normalised Mean Squared Error (MNSE) and the Mean Negative Log Probability (MNLP) of the predictive mean against the test data.

 `NMSE, MNLP = ssgpr.evaluate_performance(restarts=3)`